-- 1.1.1 The current or proposed administrator has applied for accreditation in terms of regulation 17 of the Medical Schemes Act, 1998. - 1.1.1.1 An application for accreditation has been made and is accompanied by all required supporting documents as prescribed in regulation 17 of the Act. - 1.1.2 The administrator has in place administration agreements, in compliance with the provisions of regulations 18 and 19 of the Act, for all schemes under its administration. - 1.1.2.1 Administration agreements exist for all medical schemes for whom administration services are provided. - 1.1.2.2 The agreements confirm the scope and duties of the administrator for each specific scheme. - 1.1.2.3 The agreement confirms that the administrator will administer, on behalf of the medical scheme, in full compliance with the Act and the rules of the scheme. - 1.1.2.4 The agreement contains full details of fees payable by the medical scheme, including basis of determination, reconciliation and payment. - 1.1.2.5 Any amendments to the initial agreement are in writing and signed by the parties in terms of Regulation 18(3) of the Act. - 1.1.2.6 Termination arrangements are clearly defined in the agreement and conform to the requirements of the Act, with particular regard to the transfer of data.
+- 1.1.1.
+The current or proposed administrator has applied for accreditation in terms of regulation 17 of the Medical Schemes Act, 1998. - 1.1.1.1.
+An application for accreditation has been made and is accompanied by all required supporting documents as prescribed in regulation 17 of the Act. - 1.1.2.
+The administrator has in place administration agreements, in compliance with the provisions of regulations 18 and 19 of the Act, for all schemes under its administration. - 1.1.2.1.
+Signed administration agreements are in place for all medical schemes for whom administration services are provided. - 1.1.2.2.
+The agreements confirm the scope and duties of the administrator for each specific scheme. - 1.1.2.3.
+The agreement provides that all administration services, undertaken by the administrator on behalf of the medical scheme, will be in full compliance with the Act and the rules of the scheme. - 1.1.2.4.
+The agreement contains full details of fees payable by the medical scheme, including basis of determination, reconciliation and payment. - 1.1.2.5.
+Any amendments to the initial agreement are in writing and signed by the parties in terms of Regulation 18(3) of the Act. - 1.1.2.6.
+Termination arrangements are clearly defined in the agreement and conform to the requirements of the Act, with particular regard to the format and integrity of data and information to be transferred on termination.

-- 1.1.3 The administrator is in a financially sound position as prescribed. - 1.1.3.1 An auditor has been appointed to examine the accounting records and annual financial statements of the administrator in accordance with the South African Auditing Standards and in compliance with South African Statements of Generally Accepted Accounting Practice ("GAAP"). - 1.1.3.2 The financial statements clearly confirm that the administrator's business has assets which are at least sufficient to meet current liabilities. - 1.1.3.3 The financial statements clearly confirm that the administrator's business provides for all liabilities. - 1.1.3.4 The financial statements clearly confirm that the administrator's business is conducted in a manner to ensure that the business is at all times in a position to meet its liabilities. - 1.1.3.5 The financial statements clearly confirm that the administrator's business is a going concern. - 1.1.3.6 The applicant has in place fidelity and indemnity insurance, and written motivation is provided by the administrator for the quantum thereof.
+1.1.3.
+The administrator is in a financially sound position as prescribed.

+- 1.1.3.1.
+An auditor has been appointed to examine the accounting records and annual financial statements of the administrator in accordance with International Auditing Standards and in compliance with International Financial Reporting Standards (IFRS). - 1.1.3.2.
+The financial statements clearly confirm that the administrator's business has current assets which are at least sufficient to meet current liabilities. - 1.1.3.3.
+The financial statements clearly confirm that the administrator's business is conducted in a manner to ensure that the business is at all times in a position to meet its liabilities. - 1.1.3.4.
+The financial statements clearly confirm that the administrator's business is a going concern. - 1.1.3.5.
+The applicant has in place fidelity and indemnity insurance as prescribed in the Act and Regulations, and written motivation is provided by the administrator for the selected level/value of cover.

-1.2 System assessment
+1.2.
+System assessment